tsgates/arch-wiki-markdown/wiki/HP_Pavilion_dv6018.md

        EndSubsection
        EndSection

 TV-Out works!

-WebCam works with recent linux-uvc driver.
-I tested linux-uvc-svn rev.110 and it worked great with resolution up to 1280x1024
+WebCam works with in kernel linux-uvc driver, see Webcam Setup for detail.

 Sound
 -----